PrefectHQ/prefect/docs/concepts/deployments.md

 You can also define a [`DeploymentSpec`](/api-ref/prefect/deployments/#prefect.deployments.DeploymentSpec) object as either Python or YAML code.
 You can create deployment specifications of this type in two ways:

-- In the Python file containing the flow definition.
+- In a Python script, setting `flow` to the flow object.
+The flow object can be from the same file or imported.
-- In a separate Python or YAML file containing only deployment specifications.
+- In a Python or YAML file, setting `flow_location` to the path of the Python script containing the flow object.

+In the second case, if there are multiple flows in the `flow_location`, you will need to also pass a `flow_name` to disambiguate.

 If you define the `DeploymentSpec` within the file that contains the flow, you only need to specify the flow function and the deployment name.
 Other parameters are optional and are inferred or constructed by Orion utilities when you create a deployment.